-The following notarizations are excluded: full power of attorney (Generalvollmacht), health care proxy (Vorsorgevollmacht), living will (Patientenverfügung) – as a rule, these documents must be notarized.
+Signature certifications and PoA like full power of attorney (Generalvollmacht), health care proxy (Vorsorgevollmacht), living will (Patientenverfügung) – can only be notarized if they are revocable.

 To have your signature certified, please present the following documents:

 - the document that has to be signed (the German Missions cannot draft this document on your behalf); please note that the document has to be signed in front of the consular officer

 - for declarations of consent also the contract that has already been signed: for power of attorneys: proof of the value of the legal transaction

 - a valid official photo-ID (passport, German ID card or U.S. driver’s license)